Virtual Power Purchase Agreements Under CERC Regulation 14A: What Industrial Consumers Need to Know

 What is the difference between a VPPA and a financial REC contract?

-A REC purchased on IEX or PXIL is a spot or forward transaction where the buyer pays the current market price for an already-issued certificate.
-A VPPA is a long-term bilateral financial contract between a buyer and a specific generator, settled against the spot market price, with RECs issued from that specific project delivered to the buyer.
-The key difference is that a VPPA is project-specific and long-term — it provides revenue certainty to the generator that supports project financing — while an IEX REC purchase is anonymous and can draw from any registered project’s surplus.
-VPPAs also give the buyer the ability to contract for RECs from specific technology types (offshore wind, pumped hydro) that carry premium value under the CERC multiplier system.
+A REC purchased on the IEX or PXIL acts as a spot or forward transaction where the buyer pays the current market price for an already-issued certificate.
+A VPPA, conversely, is a long-term bilateral financial contract negotiated between a buyer and a specific generator, which is settled against the spot market price, with RECs issued from that specific project delivered straight to the buyer.
+The key difference lies in the fact that a VPPA is highly project-specific and long-term.
+It provides revenue certainty to the generator that strongly supports project financing, while an IEX REC purchase is fully anonymous and draws from any registered project's surplus.
+VPPAs also give the buyer the powerful ability to contract for RECs from specific technology types, like offshore wind or pumped hydro, that carry premium value under the CERC multiplier system.

 Can VPPA-sourced RECs be used to reduce CCTS Scope 2 GEI?

-This is an area where BEE’s detailed CCTS measurement guidelines have not yet been fully specific.
-For GEI calculations, the CCTS uses a gate-to-gate Scope 2 measurement based on actual electricity consumed at the plant multiplied by the applicable Grid Emission Factor.
-If BEE treats VPPA-sourced RECs similarly to REC purchases for GEI purposes — as energy attribute certificates that reduce the effective emission factor of consumed electricity on a proportional basis — then VPPA would provide partial CCTS Scope 2 GEI benefit.
-If BEE requires physical renewable electricity delivery to the plant for Scope 2 GEI reduction (consistent with the physical delivery approach used in some GHG accounting standards), VPPA would provide no CCTS GEI benefit.
-Compliance officers should monitor BEE’s CCTS detailed measurement guidelines for the specific treatment of VPPA RECs in GEI calculations as these are finalised.
+This is an area where BEE's detailed CCTS measurement guidelines remain somewhat ambiguous.
+For GEI calculations, the CCTS relies on a gate-to-gate Scope 2 measurement based strictly on the actual electricity consumed at the plant multiplied by the applicable Grid Emission Factor.
+If BEE ultimately treats VPPA-sourced RECs similarly to standard REC purchases for GEI purposes, viewing them as energy attribute certificates that proportionally reduce the effective emission factor of consumed electricity, then a VPPA would indeed provide a partial CCTS Scope 2 GEI benefit.
+However, if BEE strictly requires physical renewable electricity delivery to the plant for a Scope 2 GEI reduction, an approach consistent with some international GHG accounting standards, then a VPPA would provide zero CCTS GEI benefit.
+Compliance officers must monitor BEE's CCTS detailed measurement guidelines closely for the specific treatment of VPPA RECs in GEI calculations as they are finalized.

 What is the financial risk in a VPPA for the industrial buyer?

-The primary financial risk in a VPPA for the buyer is the basis risk — the difference between the contracted strike price and the actual spot market clearing price.
-If spot prices fall significantly below the strike price (which is a plausible scenario as India’s renewable capacity surpasses demand growth), the buyer makes net payments to the generator that represent a cost above what they would have paid for RECs on the spot market.
-This risk can be managed through price collar provisions (setting a floor and ceiling on the strike-to-market differential settlement), volume flexibility clauses (allowing partial early termination if market conditions change materially), and portfolio approach (contracting multiple VPPAs with different generators at different locations to diversify basis risk).
+The primary financial risk in a VPPA for the buyer is basis risk, which is the difference between the contracted strike price and the actual spot market clearing price.
+If spot prices fall significantly below the strike price, a highly plausible scenario as India's renewable capacity surpasses demand growth, the buyer makes net payments to the generator that represent a cost well above what they would have paid for RECs on the open spot market.
+Companies can actively manage this risk through price collar provisions that set a floor and ceiling on the differential settlement.
+They can also use volume flexibility clauses that allow for partial early termination if market conditions change materially, alongside a portfolio approach that involves contracting multiple VPPAs with different generators across various locations to diversify basis risk.

 Leave a Comment